-All the policies for the Primary Care Physician Assistant Program are listed in the Student Handbook and are subject to revision each year, the following are included therein, however please refer to the Student Handbook for a complete listing.
+All the policies for the Primary Care Physician Assistant Program are listed in the Student Handbook and are subject to revision each year, the following are included therein, however, please refer to the USC Primary Care PA Program Student Handbook 2023-2024 for a complete listing.

 Student Employment Policy